Toon Tone color game

 A Palette Lab Toon Tone score comparison illustration with color swatches and round results

-How to play the Toon Tone game
+How to play the Toon Tone color game

 Each Toon Tone run is five short rounds.
 You only need a minute, but every round gives a useful color memory signal.